 I found Stafffinders to very professional and prompt in both their interview advice and communications.
 Stafffinders contacted me three week ago with a vacancy they thought would be of interest and yesterday I was offered the job!
 I would definitely y recommend Stafffinders to others looking to further their career.

-Plumber jobs work on sanitation, heating, hot and cold water systems, and the sheet lead weathering required for the inside and outside of buildings.
-Plumber jobs use a variety of skills, tools and materials, and the work plumbers carry out includes fitting pipework to baths, toilets, sinks, central heating boilers, water pumps, etc. Plumbers carry out emergency repair work, and can also make fit flashings or roof weatherings.
+Plumbers work on sanitation, heating, hot and cold water systems, and the sheet lead weathering required for the inside and outside of buildings.
+Plumbers use a variety of skills, tools and materials, and the work plumbers carry out includes fitting pipework to baths, toilets, sinks, central heating boilers, water pumps, etc. They carry out emergency repair work, and can also make fit flashings or roof weatherings.
 They work both inside and outside, often in cramped and uncomfortable positions.

 Plumbers can specialise in particular areas of plumbing work and need a great deal of technical knowledge and expertise.
 Plumbes should have practical skills and good hand skills, be able to follow technical drawings, building plans, and other instructions, be fit and strong enough to carry tools and materials and be interested in maths, engineering and science subjects.

 They work for plumbing or mechanical engineering services contractors, building contractors, public sector bodies, or specialist contractors in the marine, chemical and gas industries.
 Of the 20,000 plumbers and plumbing businesses in the UK, around 80 per cent are sole traders.

 Most start as apprentices straight from school or college and train on the job over a period of up to four years.